bmitch/Codor/README.md

 Functions/methods must not return `null`.

 ### Codor.Classes.ClassLength ###
-Classes must be 200 lines of code or fewer.
+Classes must be no more than 200 lines.

 ### Codor.Files.FunctionNameContainsAndOr ###
 Functions/methods cannot contain "And" or "Or".
 This could be a sign of a function that does more than one thing.